HighInBC/Fermentation-box/README.md

 # Fermentation-box

 THIS PROJECT IS NOT READY FOR PUBLIC CONSUMPTION.
+It is buggy.

 A control system to keep a fermentation chamber at a constant target temperature